jigpu/linuxwacom-wiki-archive/wiki/Linuxwacom_HOWTO.md

 before configuring linuxwacom.

-<span style="background:#00ffff">On some distributions, Mandrake or
+<span style="border:2px solid #00ffff; background:#00ffff">On some
-Mandriva included, the (usb)hid.ko driver that located in the kernel modules directory appears to be compressed.
+distributions, Mandrake or Mandriva included, the (usb)hid.ko driver that located in the kernel modules directory appears to be compressed.
 You need to run gzip on the module and copy (usb)hid.ko.gz instead.</span>

 <!-- -->